manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 @Fig:normalized_densities makes it clear why we expect Wang-Landau sampling to lead to a better estimate of the marginal density than the brute-force Monte-Carlo computation, especially in high-dimensional state spaces.
 For $d=50$ and $d=200$ most of the weight of the integral is in regions where $\rho(E)\approx 0$.
 In these low density regions we usually get a very inaccurate estimation of the (modified) DOS by normal MC simulations since we only very occasionally sample a relevant state.
 The Wang-Landau algorithm ensures that for every energy there is a consistent sampling density and we get a good estimate of the DOS even in low-density regimes.

 From @fig:normalized_densities we can also estimate for which range of potentials we must compute the DOS.
-Since the Boltzmann weight $e^{-U}$ strongly favours low-potential configurations it is important to compute the DOS for very low potentials even if it nearly vanishes there (i.e. in regions where the blue line vanishes but the green line has relevant weight).
+Since the Boltzmann weight $e^{-U}$ strongly favors low-potential configurations it is important to compute the DOS for very low potentials even if it nearly vanishes there (i.e. in regions where the blue line vanishes but the green line has relevant weight).

 ![Plots of estimates of the modified DOS from @eq:modified_dos compared on both linear and log scales.
 The blue line shows the Wang-Landau estimate while the orange line is a histogram estimate using unbiased sampling according to $\mathrm P(\mathbf s)$.
 We see that especially in the low-potential regime the Wang-Landau estimate is much more accurate.](figures/wl_dos.svg){#fig:wl_dos}

 In @fig:wl_dos we display the estimated DOS using the Wang-Landau algorithm compared with a histogram estimate of the DOS using unbiased sampling.
 We see that in the highly relevant regime of low potential the Wang-Landau procedure allows us to get an accurate estimate of the DOS even though its density is as low as $e^{-45}\approx 10^{-20}$.
 Using @eq:modified_int we compute the marginal density to be $-664.01$ whereas the "correct" value computed analytically is $-664.24$.
 We thus find a relative error of $0.03\%$ in this estimate.

-## Generating Proposal Trajectories from Stochastic Dynamics

 We have found two methods, Thermodynamic Integration and Wang-Landau sampling to show very promising results for the estimation of the marginal density.
-So far we have only tested these methods using the Gaussian approximation where it is especially easy to generate trial moves to be used in the MCMC schemes.
+So far however, we have only tested these methods using the Gaussian approximation where it is especially easy to generate trial moves to be used in the MCMC schemes.
 Since in the Gaussian approximation a trajectory is described by a $d$-dimensional vector $\mathbf s = (s^1,\ldots,s^d)^T\in\mathbb{R}^d$ we can simply generate a small _displacement vector_ $\xi\in\mathbb{R}^d$ from an appropriate multivariate normal with sufficiently small covariance such that we have a proposal $\mathbf s^\prime = (s^1 + \xi^1,\ldots,s^d + \xi^d)$.
-Given a symmetric distribution of displacements, the proposal is naturally also symmatric.
+Given a symmetric distribution of displacements, the proposal is naturally also symmetric.
+With all that said, using the Gaussian approximation we can only describe a fairly limited range of stochastic processes.
+Since the signal dynamics are fully characterized by their first- and second-order statistics it fails to describe non-Markovian or discrete signals.
+Going beyond the Gaussian approximation, we are interested in signals that are described by a general stochastic differential equation (SDE).
+We have already discussed how to generate trajectories from SDEs in TODO.
+In the next section we will therefore explore some ideas for the generation of appropriate trial moves for such general stochastic trajectories.

+## Generating Proposal Trajectories from General Stochastic Dynamics

+- Our goal is, given an initial trajectory $\mathbf s$, to generate a correlated trajectory $\mathbf s^\prime$, distributed according to $e^{-E(\mathbf s)}$ where $E(\mathbf s) = -\ln \mathrm P(\mathbf s) + U(\mathbf s)$
+- Generate trials from P(s), then accept/reject

+- Other interesting approaches: Guided proposals

+## Marginalizing Out Individual Components of the Biochemical Network

+So far, the computation of the mutual information is limited to the case where the signal directly interacts with the response...

 ## Conclusion